Last updated on October 30, 2023

 In Italy we really like Rigatoni because when cooked al dente and eaten with a thick sauce, they make a very tasty mix.

-It is a type of pasta that goes well with different types of sauces: the sauce slides into the rigatoni and is held by the grooves on the surface.
+It is a type of pasta that goes well with different sauces: the sauce slides into the rigatoni and is held by the grooves on the surface.

 The classic combination is rigatoni and sauces with meat, especially those from the tradition of central Italy: carbonara, amatriciana and gricia (the amatriciana without tomato).